Localization: Shifting Aid Decision-Making to Local Communities

 picture of people in Chuquisaca building a clinic.

-Community members organized by Mano a Mano Bolivia are completing a clinic in Chuquisaca, joining a network that had over 500,000 visits in the first half of 2022
+Community members organized by Mano a Mano Bolivia built a clinic in Chuquisaca.

 By engaging with local actors, aid organizations can increase the likelihood that development efforts are more responsive to local needs and priorities and can build stronger relationships with local communities.
 Mano a Mano has successfully built strong partnerships with local communities and encouraged counterpart organization growth in Bolivia, resulting in sustainable development projects meeting each community’s specific needs.

 Localization is a powerful approach to aid that can achieve more sustainable and effective development outcomes.
-As USAID and other large agencies take the lead from long-time localization practitioners like Mano a Mano, the aid landscape will evolve and implement more sustainable solutions developed by local communities.
+In the same way that USAID and other large agencies take the lead from long-time localization practitioners like Mano a Mano, your organization can evolve and implement sustainable solutions internationally and domestically under the leadership of community stakeholders.

 Leave a Reply